mautic/mautic-community-handbook/pages/15.contributing/02.developer/01.Code/02.Pull requests/docs.md

 #### What is BC break?

-Any change that may break a plugin eather using or extending a class.
-As Mautic has the plugin ecosystem so we must be careful even for a code we cannot see.
+Any change that may break a plugin either using or extending a class.
+As Mautic has the Plugin ecosystem, we must be considerate of the impact, even on code we might not be using ourselves.

 Examples:
 - Removing or renaming a public or protected method in a non-final class.
-Create a new method instead and mark the old one deprecated.
+Create a new method instead and mark the old one [deprecated](https://contribute.mautic.org/governance/code-governance/deprecation-policy).
 - Changing the signature of a private or public method in a non-final class.
 Meaning adding, removing method parameters or adding or changing param or return types.
 Create a new method instead and mark the old one deprecated.
-- Changing behavior of a method so it does something else than before.
+- Changing behavior of a method so it does something differently.
 - Adding a new method to an existing interface.
 Create a new interface instead.
-- Every time you are changing a TWIG template then think about the themes that are overwriting this template.
-For example changing the template name will cause issues.
+- Every time you change a TWIG template then think about the Themes that are overwriting this template.
+For example, changing the template name will cause issues.

 #### What is not considered a BC break?

-On the other hand, there are some changes you can do and are not considered a BC break:
+On the other hand, there are some changes you can do that are not considered a BC break:
 - Changing constructor of a PHP service.
-Services are auto-wired so there is no harm in changing the dependencies.
+Services are autowired so there is no harm in changing the dependencies.

 #### Write your code with BC breaks in mind